-Major digital platforms are censoring and distorting information and communication: Twitter, Facebook, Google, Amazon etc. are all participating and so, they are to be treated with circumspection both as sources of information and platforms to share information.
+Major digital platforms are censoring and distorting information and communication: Twitter, Facebook, Google, YouTube, Amazon etc. are all participating and so, they are to be treated with circumspection both as sources of information and platforms to share information.

 Until you understand the Pros and Cons of social media, steer clear.

 Circles of trust must be built on human relationships, honesty and integrity.
 An essential Principle of CoCreative Learning is wholeness - which means full disclosure.
 Twitter and the like don't advertise their more sinister activities which are cloaked in marketing and PR Newspeak.